Mo-Ashraf-Elsayed/Weather-app/README.md

 # Weather App

 ## Overview
 This is a simple weather app built using HTML, CSS, Bootstrap, and JavaScript.
-It displays the weather for the current day, the next day, and the day after the next day based on the city selected by the user.
+It displays the weather for the current day, the next day, and the day after the next day based on user location or the city which the user will search for it in input search.
 The app also includes a contact page for users to get in touch and a responsive design with a clean user interface.

 ### Features:
 - Display the weather of the current day, the next day, and the day after the next day.
 - Permission request to access user's location and show weather for their current location.
-- Search for weather information by city or country.
+- Search for weather information by city or country or latitude&longitude ex => (26.5626,31.7449).
 - Shows temperature, weather condition, and relevant weather icons (sunny, cloudy, night mode).
 - Dynamic weather details for each day.
 - Navbar with links to navigate to the Home page and Contact page.